Aegis: The Agent Firewall

 High-Level Architecture

 The architecture is intentionally layered.
-Each surface builds on prior surfaces so evaluation stays inspectable, portable, and auditable across the trust layer.
+Each surface builds on prior surfaces so evaluation stays inspectable, portable, auditable, and clearly separated from execution authority.

 Major Capability Families